timmcginley/41936/Tools/LCA.md

 # LCA for Renovated Buildings
 This page provides a practical summary for a DGNB Compliant LCA Calculation for renovated buildings.

+## 0. Collaboration support
+LCA is a collaborative tool that helps teams understand trade-offs across disciplines.
+By modeling environmental impacts early, students can use LCA to inform design decisions, justify material selections, and challenge assumptions about sustainability.
+Discussing LCA results across teams (e.g., architecture, engineering, sustainability) encourages shared priorities and supports transparent decision-making.
+It’s especially useful when evaluating renovation strategies where teams must balance heritage, performance, and embodied carbon.
+Encourage your group to use LCA results as a conversation starter, not just a final number.

 ## 1. Define Your LCA Scope
 *	Timeframe: 50 years (as per DGNB and EN 15978).
 *	Functional unit: 1 m² of gross floor area (GFA) over 50 years.